Yuh Myung-woo: Professional career

 Due to the closeness of their first outing, Yuh and Gamez faced each other in a rematch held on November 11, 1990.
 This time, Yuh won by unanimous decision, 116-112, 117-111 and 118-112.
-Gamez would go on to become one of 9 men in boxing history to have held world titles in four different weight classes.
-Gamez would go on to capture the WBA light flyweight title at a later date, and to win both the WBA flyweight & the WBA super flyweight titles.
+Gamez would go on to become one of nine men in boxing history to have held world titles in four different weight classes, later capturing the WBA light-flyweight title, the WBA flyweight title, and the WBA super-flyweight title.

 Yuh Myung-woo's record 17th title defense came against Kajkong Danphuthai on April 28, 1991.
-Yuh knocked out Danphuthai in the 10th round.
+Yuh knocked out Danphuthai in the tenth round.

-On December 12, 1991, Yuh stepped into the ring as a heavy favorite to make his 18th successful defense against former WBC strawweight champion Hiroki Ioka.
+On December 12, 1991, Yuh stepped into the ring as a heavy favorite to make his 18th defense against former WBA strawweight champion Hiroki Ioka.
 This fight was to be the first fight of Yuh's career held outside his native South Korea.
-At Prefectural Gymnasium in Osaka, Japan, Ioka scored a 12 round split decision victory over Yuh by scores of 113-115, 117-112 and 115-113 to capture the WBA light flyweight title.
-All three judges for this fight, Harold Lederman, Oscar Perez and Phil Newman were from the United States.
+At Prefectural Gymnasium in Osaka, Japan, Ioka won a 12-round split decision over Yuh by scores of 113-115, 117-112, and 115-113 to capture the title.
+All three judges for this fight, Harold Lederman, Oscar Perez, and Phil Newman, were from the United States.

 After losing his title, Yuh would spend almost a year outside of the ring awaiting a rematch.
 During this time Ioka would make 2 successful title defenses.

 On November 18, 1992, Yuh returned to Japan to the same arena where he had lost his title, to reclaim it with a 12 round majority decision over Hiroki Ioka.
-Yuh reclaimed his WBA light flyweight title by scores of 114-114, 117-112 and 119-111.
+Yuh reclaimed his WBA light-flyweight title by scores of 114-114, 117-112, and 119-111.
 Once again, all three judges were from neutral countries.

-Yuh would make one more appearance in the ring before retiring as the most storied 108-pound fighter ever.
+Yuh would make one more appearance in the ring before retiring.
 On July 25, 1993, Yuh decisioned Yuichi Hosono over 12 rounds to retain his title, the only title defense of his second reign.